 It’s Murder when it’s All Stars Abound the Orient Express…

-Finney is wonderfully convincing in his role until your Darlin’ Husband reminds you that his almost uncanny looks and accent resemble Kenny Everett’s 1980s character, Marcel Wave.
+Finney is wonderfully convincing in his role.
+This until your Darlin’ Husband reminds you that his almost uncanny looks and accent resemble Kenny Everett’s 1980s character, Marcel Wave.
 The film is a lavish production directed by Sidney Lumet and nominated for 6 Academy Awards winning just one for the Best Supporting Actress in Ingrid Bergman.

 The prologue tells of the fate of toddler Daisy Armstrong who is kidnapped from her Long Island home in 1930, with a ransom demanded.
 This story makes headline news as events unfold.
 Her affluent parents and a family maid are implicated by the press in being involved with the kidnapping.
 The ransom is paid, yet the child is found dead.

 The movie pair are observed to kiss passionately.
-She is heard to say “Not now, when it’s all over, when its all behind us” by Hercule Poirot (Finney), the famed detective.
+She is heard to say “Not now when it’s all over when it’s all behind us” by Hercule Poirot (Finney), the famed detective.
 The three share the boat journey across the Bosphorus.
-Later that Poirot has dinner with friend, Signor Bianchi (Martin Balsam), the director of the line.
+Later that Poirot has dinner with a friend, Signor Bianchi (Martin Balsam), the director of the line.
 The men find out they will be travel companions on the famed luxurious Orient Express train, in the fully booked First Class carriage.

 We then cut to the station with shots of the fabulous steam train.
-The film then introduces us to the characters as they embark the First Class carriages.
+The film then introduces us to the characters as they embark on the First Class carriages.
 The passengers are assisted by French porter Pierre Paul Michel (Jean-Pierre Cassel).
-In no particular order, there’s Samuel Ratchett (Richard Widmark), a mysterious American business man, his nervy secretary, Hector McQueen (Anthony Perkins) and his competent British man-servant, Beddoes (John Gielgud).
-An elderly lady, Princess Natalia Dragomiroff (Wendy Hiller) and her German nurse Hildegarde Schmidt (Rachel Roberts).
-There’s also a young glamorous Hungarian married couple, the Count Rudolf and Countess Elena Andrenyi (Michael York and Jackie Bisset).
-We then meet Lauren Bacall’s brassy, twice widowed American
+In no particular order, there’s Samuel Ratchett (Richard Widmark), a mysterious American businessman, his nervy secretary, Hector McQueen (Anthony Perkins) and his competent British man-servant, Beddoes (John Gielgud).

 Poirot finds he is sharing a cabin with McQueen.
 The next day Bianchi moves to another carriage allowing Poirot a single carriage.
-Ratchett approaches Poirot saying he has received a number of life threatening notes both before and since boarding the train.
+Ratchett approaches Poirot saying he has received a number of life-threatening notes both before and since boarding the train.
 Revealing he sleeps with a loaded gun underneath his pillow due to these.
 He seeks Poirot’s assistance to find out the author behind these notes, but Poirot turns the offer down.

-Other evidence includes a burnt letter, a pipe cleaner, cigar, a woman’s lacy handkerchief with H embroidered on it and two matches.
+Other evidence includes a burnt letter, a pipe cleaner, a cigar, a woman’s lacy handkerchief with H embroidered on it and two matches.
 A broken pocket watch is found in Ratchett’s pocket, suggesting the murder took place at 1.15 am.
-The train was stranded a snowdrift before then and there are no fresh footprints in the snow.
-Therefore it is indicated the murderer is within the first class passengers as no-one entered or left the train after this.
+The train was stranded in a snowdrift before then and there are no fresh footprints in the snow.
+Therefore it is indicated the murderer is within the first-class passengers as no-one entered or left the train after this.

-So with the help of Bianchi and a doctor, Dr. Constantine, Poirot interrogates the suspects During an interview with McQueen,
+So with the help of Bianchi and a doctor, Dr Constantine, Poirot interrogates the suspects During an interview with McQueen,

 However, he had escaped justice with the ransom money.
 Further tragic details of the Armstrong story are revealed.
 And we watch Poirot question the First Class passengers we learn more of their characters, additional facts are learnt about the suspects and (often conflicting) evidence is discovered.
-Off screen our suspicions are raised and the passengers motives debated.
+Off-screen our suspicions are raised and the passengers’ motives debated.
 Through using his “little grey cells”, Poirot speculates more on the suspects and their ties with the victim.
-This leading to the unveiling of the truth..
+This leading to the unveiling of the truth.

 The film evokes the 1930s ambience with the opening dramatic theme score accompanied by credits in an Art Deco font.
 This thirties theme added to with the prologue in an old-fashioned montage.
 This using black and white and sepia footage newspaper headlines and photographs telling of the background to this intriguing crime story.

 The wonderful costumes worn by the stars, exude 1930 glamour for Bisset, York, Hiller and Bacall.
 All looking every inch the aristocrat.
-The others in their servant roles or more informal attire with character appropriate 1930s design.
-This reminding me of other films set in this era such as The Postman Always Rings Twice (1981) and Paper Moon (1973).
+The others in their servant roles or more informal attire with character-appropriate 1930s design.
+This reminded me of other films set in this era such as The Postman Always Rings Twice (1981) and Paper Moon (1973).

 On watching a documentary on the movie, Lumet tells of how the celebrated cast came together after he recruited Sean Connery.
 With actor, Richard Widmark admitting to signing up to meet his co-stars alone.
 Although their spoken parts are small, at times they often seem to be merely seen but not heard.
 But for this reason, the actors stay within their character throughout all their scenes.
 This making the background as interesting as its foreground, especially during Poirot’s final monologue.

 It was wonderful to see the likes of two Bogart ladies, Bergman and Bacall sharing a movie moment.
 Or characters almost eerily setting themselves up for future parts with Gielgud as a butler.
 And reflecting on old ones with Perkins almost sending up his Psycho (1960) character, in ways he speaks about his mother.

-With the help of flashbacks, he recreated how he believed the night of the murder enfolded.
-This in a scene of reportedly eight pages of dialogue.
+With the help of flashbacks, he recreated how he believed the night of the murder unfolded.
+This is a scene of reportedly eight pages of dialogue.
 Leaving you breathless and in suspense as he examines the evidence and suspects’ motives.
 To conclude, with the First Class script and a fantastically famous cast onboard, you’ll be transported back to the 1930s for this distinguished vehicle.
 It really would be murder not to watch it.

 Weeper Rating: 😦😦 😦 /10